pogliozzy/covid19-examination-app/README.md

-# Getting Started with Create React App
+# Covid19 Examination App , based on "Getting Started with Create React App"

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using `npx create-react-app . --template typescript`

+Please, run `npm install` to download, install or update all dependencies.

 ## Available Scripts